microsoft/app-camp/docs/bespoke/B02-after-teams-login.md

 }
 ~~~

----
+!!! info "About web components"
-> NOTE: Web components are encapsulated custom HTML elements.
-They're not a Teams thing, nor do they use React or another UI library; they're built right into modern web browsers.
-You can learn more [in this article](https://developer.mozilla.org/en-US/docs/Web/Web_Components.)
+    Web components are encapsulated custom HTML elements.
+They're not a Teams thing, nor do they use React or another UI library; they're built right into modern web browsers!
+You can learn more [in this article](https://developer.mozilla.org/en-US/docs/Web/Web_Components.){target="_blank"}
----

 ### Exercise 4: Test your application in Microsoft Teams